marta-opalinska/Tactico/README.md

 #### Creating A Haptic Device

-- Wait Step (pauses all actuators for a specific time duration)
+- Wait Step (pauses all actuators for a specific duration of time)
 ``` cpp
 #include "Tactico.h"